 Note: If required, with DSU you will have to create your own history URL for in-app scan review and your own database look-up URL.

 Variables Posted To Your Server

 |sid||The numeric ID of the service the scan was made under.|

 |userid||The numeric ID of the user who performed the scan.|

 |questions||An array of question texts with numeric question IDs as indices.
 This variable is only sent if the service contains data collection questions.
 Note: Only regular Postback services receive this variable, DSU services only receive the answers variable.|

 |answers||An array of corresponding answers with numeric question IDs as indices.
 This variable is only sent if service contains data collection questions.
 In case of multiple answers given, they are separated by a delimiter, which is

 |property names||The scan property variables posted depend on the configuration of your service.
 A few existing scan property variables are

 These variables are sent via HTTP POST with every scan.
-Grabbing these results may vary from language to language, so we suggest looking up how to capture POST variables if you do not know how to do so.
+Processing these results may vary with different programming languages, so we suggest looking up how to capture POST variables if you do not know how to do so.

 Default Postback Response: In order for our servers to pass a success or failure message back to the device, you must supply us with an XML response containing three nodes (it was formerly two nodes).